 A*STAR scientists have identified stem cells required for successful embryo implantation during pregnancy.

-Bortezomib, a drug that inhibits the ‘waste disposal system’ in animal cells, could treat cancer by indirectly stabilizing a protein that suppresses cell division.
+Bortezomib, a drug that inhibits the ‘waste disposal system’ in animal cells, could be used to suppress cell division in cancer.

 Researchers at A*STAR have combined two superresolution microscopy techniques to observe structural protein dynamics inside cells.